 Living frugally means being in control of your finances, which can sometimes feel like a full-time job—especially when life gets busy.
-Who has the time to do all of the little things to save money, like clipping and using coupons, or finding ways to cut costs with do-it-yourself projects?
-Some of those personal finance "to-do's" often fall by the wayside.
+Who has time to do all the little things to save money, like clipping and using coupons, or finding ways to cut costs with do-it-yourself projects?
+Some of those personal finance "to-dos" often fall by the wayside.

 But there are some simple ways you can organize your income and expenses in a way that contributes to your financial success.
 This four-step guide will help you to determine your net worth, set financial goals, track your spending, and create a budget.